Calculated Blends

 Blend Results

-If a blend is possible, the blend displays on the Results tab.
+If a blend is possible, the blend displays within the Source Stockpiles table.
 Otherwise, an error message explains why the blend with the current criteria is not possible.

 The Blend Results Script Editor can be used to enter a C# script to update the results of a calculated blend if required.